Enumeration of Autocatalytic Subsystems in Large Chemical Reaction Networks

-Autocatalysis in CRNs was generally considered to be scarce in non-enzymatic chemistry \cite{butlerow_bildung_1861,orgel_implausibility_2008}.
-On the other hand, it has been argued repeatedly, that metabolic networks are dominated by autocatalytic sub-systems \cite{hordijk_autocatalytic_2010, orgel_implausibility_2008, barenholz_design_2017}.
+Autocatalysis in CRNs was generally considered to be scarce in non-enzymatic chemistry \cite{butlerow_bildung_1861,orgel_implausibility_2008, peng_assessment_2023}.
+On the other hand, it has been argued repeatedly, that metabolic networks are dominated by autocatalytic subsystems \cite{hordijk_autocatalytic_2010, orgel_implausibility_2008, barenholz_design_2017}.
 Until recently, the lack of a consistent definition of autocatalysis made it difficult to discuss the prevalence of autocatalytic structures in chemical networks \cite{andersen_defining_2021}.
-This situation changed when \cite{blokhuis_universal_2020} proposed an algebraic definition of autocalytic submatrices based only on structural properties of a chemical network encoded by the stoichiometric matrix.
-This notion of autocatalysis has become widely accepted because it does not only capture key features of collective autocatalysis but also turned out to mathematically well-behave \cite{vassena_unstable_2024} and to be suitable for constructing practical algorithms \cite{gagrani_polyhedral_2024} identifying autocatalytic sub-networks.
-To the best of our knowledge, available tools enumerating autocatalytic cycles are restricted to network sizes of approximately 300 metabolites and reactions \cite{gagrani_polyhedral_2024, honegger_efficient_2022, golnik_birne_2025}.
-Gagrani \emph{et al.} \cite{gagrani_polyhedral_2024} at present offer the most capable method currently accessible for networks of this scale, while the other approaches are either not yet publicly available \cite{honegger_efficient_2022} or limited to smaller networks \cite{golnik_birne_2025}.
-This falls short of the capability to analyze the much larger metabolic networks in living organisms from bacteria to animals and plants \cite{norsigian_bigg_2020, moretti_metanetx_2016, hawkins_plant_2025, deoliveiradalmolin_aragem_2010, poolman_responses_2013, saha_zea_2011, yuan_genomescale_2016}.
+This situation changed when Blokhuis \emph{et al.} proposed an algebraic definition of autocalytic submatrices based only on structural properties of a chemical network encoded by the stoichiometric matrix \cite{blokhuis_universal_2020}.
+This notion of autocatalysis has become widely accepted because it not only captures key features of collective autocatalysis, but also turned out to mathematically well-behave \cite{vassena_unstable_2024} and to be suitable for constructing practical algorithms \cite{gagrani_polyhedral_2024} identifying autocatalytic subnetworks.
+To the best of our knowledge, available tools enumerating autocatalytic cycles are restricted to network sizes of approximately 300 metabolites and reactions \cite{gagrani_polyhedral_2024, honegger_efficient_2022, golnik_birne_2025, kosc_thermodynamic_2025}.
+Gagrani \emph{et al.} \cite{gagrani_polyhedral_2024} at present offers the most capable method currently accessible for networks of this scale, while the other approaches are either not yet publicly available \cite{honegger_efficient_2022} or limited to smaller networks \cite{golnik_birne_2025}.
+This falls short of the capability to analyze much larger metabolic networks in living organisms ranging from bacteria to animals and plants \cite{norsigian_bigg_2020, moretti_metanetx_2016, hawkins_plant_2025, deoliveiradalmolin_aragem_2010, poolman_responses_2013, saha_zea_2011, yuan_genomescale_2016}.